WordPoints/wordpoints/src/readme.txt

 5. An example of the `[wordpoints_how_to_get_points]` shortcode.

 == Changelog ==

+This plugin adheres to [Semantic Versioning](http://semver.org/).

+= 2.0.0 - 2015-06-30 - (~70 hrs) =

+##### Added

+- Support for emoji! 🎉✨  You can now use them in points logs and rank names (and other places, too).

+##### Changed

+- Many internal improvements.
+Great stuff is coming soon!

+##### Removed

+- Some old code was removed.
+This could break some modules, so if you are using a custom module or plugin that integrates with WordPoints, you should test before updating.
+WordPoints will attempt to detect incompatible modules when it is updated, and will deactivate them if necessary.

+##### Fixed

+- The modules-per-page setting on the Modules screen was not being saved.
+You could enter whatever value you wanted, but it wouldn't change a thing.
+You no longer have to feel like your site is ignoring you.
+- An error on the confirmation screen when attempting to delete a module.
+This would happen for most modules, preventing them from being deleted.
+Your modules are no longer permanent.
+- The points logs cache was not being cleaned in certain cases, like when a user was deleted.
+This would cause deleted logs to continue to display, if persistent caching was being used.
+Your days of being haunted by zombie points logs are over.
+- The `[wordpoints_user_rank]` shortcode wasn't using the default points type by default.
+You always had to use the `points_type` attribute.
+Now that your fingers won't be getting that extra exercise from typing, you may want to take them to the gym.
+- The loading spinner was not displaying on the Ranks screen while a rank was being saved.
+It's now back, so you can stare at the center of it and see if you get mesmerized.

 = 1.10.4 — (~2 hrs) =
 * Fixed: Users would see 0 instead of the correct number of points on the profile admin screen.